 - Personal care (haircuts, hair color, nails, massages, clothes)

-Here are the basic ways to save on larger household expenses.
+Saving money is possible on larger household expenses too.
 I’ve broken them down by category here.

-For insurance, contact your existing provider to see if you’re still getting the best deal they offer.
+For insurance, call your existing provider to see if you’re still getting the best deal they offer.
 It can pay to shop around and to bundle multiple types of insurance with one provider.

 For health insurance specifically, if you don’t go to the doctor often AND have a hefty emergency fund, high deductible plans can cost less.